 sudo setenforce 0

 If SELinux or AppArmor is blocking access, you need to adjust security policies in addition to file permissions.
-This is beyond chmod’s scope but important to know when troubleshooting.
+Always return SELinux to enforcing mode after tests and update the policy rather than leaving the system in a permissive state.

 Extended ACLs and chmod